Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 No charges will be incurred at any time.
 Housing.LACity.org is a free listing service.

 A detailed User Guide has been created to assist with navigating the Affordable and Accessible Housing Registry (AAHR).
 The complete User Guide can be downloaded by clicking here.
-Owners and Property Management are able to register using their email, Google, or Facebook account.
+Owners and Property Management Housing advocates can register using the Housing Advocates User Guide.

 Basic contact information must be provided in order for tenants to contact you.
 This must include your name and phone number and may optionally contain your mailing or e-mail address.
 However, you control your information and can update it at any time via the Internet or a toll free phone call.

 Registered property accounts can manage and update their listing at any time on their dashboard.
-Updates can be made 24 hours a day and will be instantly applied.
-Properties will become active immediately after they are correctly entered into the system.
+The complete User Guide can be downloaded by clicking here.
+Updates can be made 24 hours a day and will be applied once approved by AcHP staff.

 This is a free way to maintain an inventory of your properties.
 When there are vacancies, your property will already be included on the housing locator site and viewable by thousands.
 Covered Housing Developments are mandated to list their property.